Elias Farndale

 Elias Farndale Senior died in 1783.

-His son, Elias Farndale (FAR00184), appears to have moved to Yearsley from Thirsk sometime before 1785, so Elias Senior seems to have lived mainly at Thirsk, and it was his son Eliza who later moved to Yearsley and Ampleforth.
+His son, Elias Farndale (FAR00184), appears to have moved to Yearsley from Thirsk sometime before 1785, so Elias Senior seems to have lived mainly at Thirsk, and it was his son Elias who later moved to Yearsley and Ampleforth.